 A skeleton A refines B if A is equivalent to a skeleton that structurally or message refines B.1 Each skeleton describes the realized skeletons that refine it.
 A skeleton is dead if no realized skeleton refines it.
 A diagram of a skeleton is in Figure 6.

-$^{^{1}}$ A skeleton A refines B if there is a homomorphism from B to A as defined in [2].
-The implementation avoids the complexities of directly representing homomorphisms by composing structural and message refinement with equivalence checks, as is done in this chapter.
+1A skeleton A refines B if there is a homomorphism from B to A as defined in [2].